Kneasle/BobCSharp/README.md

   - Shortcuts to generate touches of a single method by calling positions and from a list of calls.
   - Shortcuts to generate spliced touches from a list of methods rung at each successive lead end.
   - Touch.ToString () generates a string of the entire touch, showing all calls, changes, lead ends, change count and falseness.
+  - Touches of called changes can also be computed.

 - Splicing is fully supported:
   - Splices don't have to happen on a lead end (e.g. splicing to Plain Hunt in half a course of Cambridge).